Will Alexander (poet)

 Will Alexander (born 1948) is an American poet, novelist, essayist, playwright, and visual artist.
-He was the recipient of a Whiting Fellowship for Poetry in 2001 and a California Arts Council Fellowship in 2002.
+He received a Whiting Fellowship for Poetry in 2001 and a California Arts Council Fellowship in 2002.

 Life

 He earned a BA in English and creative writing from the University of California–Los Angeles in 1972.

 His work has appeared in BOMB, Boston Review, Entropy, Chicago Review, Denver Quarterly, Fence, jubilat, and The Nation.

-Alexander's poetry and his visual art have been greatly influenced by his readings of Bob Kaufman, Octavio Paz, and Francophone Negritude writers such as Aimé Cesaire and Jean-Joseph Rabéarivelo.
-Alexander describes their themes of cosmic isolation from society and interior discovery as an "alchemical metamorphosis".
-Much of his work is characterized by this powerful mix of metaphor and sophisticated language.
+Alexander's poetry and visual art are greatly influenced by his readings of Bob Kaufman, Octavio Paz, and Francophone Negritude writers such as Aimé Césaire and Jean-Joseph Rabéarivelo.
+Alexander describes the effect of their themes of cosmic isolation from society and interior discovery as an "alchemical metamorphosis".
+Much of his work is characterized by his powerful mixing of metaphor and sophisticated language.
 According to the Poetry Foundation, his work is frequently described as surreal.